thejaxonhill/tarot-card-api/README.md

-# tarot-card-api
+# Tarot Card API
-This project is a Java Spring Boot web server that serves up Tarot Card information and images.
+This project is a Java Spring Boot web server that for Tarot Card information and images.